IAmTomahawkx/taptrack/README.md

             <code>TAPTRACK_WEBHOOK_URL</code>
         </td>
         <td>
             If set, this should be a discord webhook URL.
-This will receive updates every time an error occurres, every time an error state is updated, etc.
+This will receive updates every time an error occurs, every time an error state is updated, etc.
         </td>
     </tr>